Wear Eco-Friendly Clothing Brands to Reduce Your Impact

 Eco-friendly clothing brands each have their own unique way of contributing to sustainable fashion.
 The reduction in water and material consumption and use of alternative earth-friendly textiles makes a clothing brand eco friendly.

 Here’s a few of our favorite eco-friendly clothing brands available to rent at Armoire.

 British designer Stella McCartney is committed to making environmentally friendly clothes by using only animal friendly products.
 Stella McCartney emphasizes “Fur-Free-Fur” in her clothing lines.
 The idea behind “Fur-Free-Fur” is respecting animals and using cruelty free materials, while remaining fashion forward.

-With their name literally meaning “Green Love” in french, it’s fitting that Armour Vert focuses on environmentally conscious fashion.
-The company plants a tree every time a customer buys one of their tee shirts.
+With their name literally meaning “Green Love” in french, it’s fitting that Amour Vert focuses on environmentally conscious fashion.
+The company even plants a tree every time a customer buys one of their tee shirts.
 Since their inception they’ve planted over 220,000 trees!

 AMUR, a NYC based women’s retailer, states “great style does not have to come at the expense of our environment—and that design can strike a balance between beauty and good intentions.
 It’s an approach that’s woven into our very name: A Mindful Use of Resources.”
 AMUR’s dedication to environmentally conscious fashion is truly amicable!

-You can access all of these eco friendly clothing brands plus some more through Armoire, a clothing rental service.
+You can access all of these eco friendly clothing brands (and many, many more) through Armoire, the fashion industry’s first curated clothing rental service.
 By renting eco-friendly clothes, you’re reducing your fashion footprint twofold and supporting companies making big changes in the industry.
+Great work Boss Lady!